 If you are catching up with your family and friends after a long time.
 Give time to them and listen.
 Take time to respond.
-Just listen to Non-judgmental place.
-This helps us to be less stressed about the family politics.
+Just listen to a Non-judgmental place.
+This helps us to be less stressed about family politics.

 As Thich Nah Hanh says “There are two ways to wash the dishes.
 The first is to wash the dishes in order to have clean dishes and the second is to wash the dishes in order to wash the dishes.”